-He does, however, need to keep in mind his beneficiaries' income tax.
+You do, however, need to keep in mind your beneficiaries' income tax.
 Gifted assets don't receive the "step-up" in basis that bequeathed assets do.
-This means that, if beneficiaries sell the assets, their taxable capital gains will be determined based on Louis's basis in the assets.
-So their capital gains tax could be higher than if they inherited the assets.
-But there also have been proposals to change the rules regarding when gains on transferred appreciated assets are taxed.
-See the warning under "Choose gifts wisely" at left.
+This means that, if beneficiaries sell assets gifted to them, their taxable capital gains will be determined based on your basis in the assets.
+So their capital gains tax could be higher than if they inherited the same assets.